Book a Call

 What should a basic brand guideline document include?

-A basic guideline document includes your brand mission and values, logo use, colour palette, typography, imagery style, and tone of voice for a brand.
+A simple version typically covers your brand mission, logo usage, colour palette, typography, overall imagery style, and tone of voice.

 How often do I have to review and update the brand guidelines?